lucas-mior/brn2/cbase/c-guidelines.md

         // error condition
     }
     ```
-- Functions that return a pointer can return NULL in case they fail
+- Functions that return a pointer can return NULL in case they fail: use this
+  pattern when an optional object is not available.
 - Other functions can return a `bool`: `true` means that the functions succeded,
   `false` means that the function failed.
 If information about the error could
   be useful, organize the function to have a struct pointer parameter that fills